2022 - 2023

 A historical and thematic survey of the beliefs and practices of the Muslim tradition from the time of the Prophet Muhammad to the present.
 Emphasis upon the ways that Islamic teachings and practices have interacted with, changed, and been changed by various cultures in Asia, Africa, Europe, and more recently North America.

 This course explores two on-going global debates among academics, activists and policy-makers within the concept of human rights: (1) To what extent should human rights be limited to a narrow range of clearly defined individual rights, and to what extent should they be expanded to cover a larger range of individual and collective rights?
 (2) Are indigenous communities necessarily better environmental stewards, and so does the extension of rights to these communities lead to better environmental protection?
-Cross-listed with ENVS 265 and INTL 200.
+This course fulfills the Power and Justice (P) and the Writing (W) GE requirement.

-This course examines the cultural continuities between African traditional religions and Black religion in the United States.
-It also explores the connection between politics and religion among Black Americans and the role religion plays in the African-American quest for liberation.
+This course explores the connection between politics and religion among Black Americans and the role religion plays in the African-American quest for liberation.
+It also examines the cultural continuities between African traditional religions and Black religion in the United States.
 The course examines theological and ethical issues, such as the color of God and the moral justifiability of violent revolution.
 Students will be given an opportunity to study contemporary religious movements, such as Rastafarianism and the Nation of Islam, along with more traditional African sectarian practices such as voodoo and Santeria.

 A general category used only in the evaluation of transfer credit.